edahelsinki/xiplot/docs/user_guide/plugin.md

 3. Run &chi;iplot normally with `python3 -m xiplot` and you are able to render your data file with the new file extension by uploading the file or by putting the file to `data` directory.

-## Package: Write unsupported data file extension
+## Write unsupported data file extension

 A plugin package for writing and downloading unsupported file extensions. ([example](../../test_plugin/xiplot_test_plugin/__init__.py#L13-L17))